Azure/az-cgpu-onboarding/Frequently-Asked-Questions.md

 NVIDIA is working on implementing SEV-SNP checks for Hyper-V and are planning on will releasing it with the TRD5 release in September 2024.

+## Q: Can I get NVMe support for my CGPU VM?

+A: NVMe support is currently not supported for CGPU VMs, but this feature is being worked on for future releases.
+There are bugs that show NVMe attachment support when creating CGPU VMs from the Azure portal which we are working to resolve.

 ## Q: My question is not listed above, where can I find the answer?
 If you are using an older release version and your question is not listed below, please try checking the [Legacy FAQ](Legacy-FAQ.md) page.